Being in your first car accident, no matter how small, can be a stressful experience for any driver.

 2. Check for injuries

-First things first, check whether you or anyone else is injured and focus on getting them the medical attention they need.
+First, check whether you or anyone else is injured and focus on getting them the medical attention they need.

 Call the emergency services immediately if anyone is hurt, if the road is blocked, or if you suspect you’re a victim of a ‘crash for cash’ scam.